-Backcountry mostly provides mid- to high-end bikes that cost from anywhere between $1,500 and more than $10,000.
+Backcountry mostly provides mid-to-high-end bikes that cost anywhere between $1,500 and more than $10,000.
 Our research discovered no entry-level bikes and very few models that cost under $1,500 (usually on discounts).
-Thus, it seems that the target audience are cycling enthusiasts and pros.
+Thus, it seems that the target audience is cycling enthusiasts and pros.

 Choosing which bike to buy is a difficult task.
 When you do manage to narrow your choice down, you’re far from finished.
 You then need to determine which frame size to go for.
 This is the part of the buying process that gives people the most headaches.

-Backcountry has done all in their power to make it easier on their customers and help them out.
+Backcountry has done all in its power to make it easier for their customers and help them out.
 When buying Backcountry bikes, there are three methods which you can use to determine which size to get:

 Each bike’s frame geometry and measures are presented in neat size charts that you can find on each bike’s page.
 The chart includes measurements of all the tubes, angles, and distances on the bike.